rAlvaPrincipe/coordinate-catastali-ie/README.md

 This project focuses on **automated extraction of cadastral coordinates** from real estate documents, particularly auction notices, using **Large Language Models (LLMs)**.
 The extracted information includes **lot, municipality (full name), map sheet (foglio), parcel (particella), subunit (sub), and property type**.

+> **Note**: Due to a corporate **NDA**, datasets used in this research are not publicly available.
+Likewise, the provided prompt samples are restricted.
+However, dataset details are documented in the **Datasets** section.
+>
+Documents considered are in Italian.

 ## Invocation

 - Use the `invoke.py` script.